How to Get Authority for Trucking

 Control Your Work Hours

-Moreover, you do not have to request your boss for time off because you are your own boss.
+Moreover, you do not have to ask your boss for time off because you are your own boss.
 As long as you can make enough money to live on, you can take as many days off as you want.

 Negotiate Your Rates